pgdurand/BeeDeeM-User-Manual/utility/cmdline-annotate.md

 * [Plealog Bioinformatics Core API](https://github.com/pgdurand/BeeDeeM/wiki/Explore-annotated-BLAST-results)

 The two former tools provide you with ready-to-use softwares to view and analyze annotated BLAST result files.
 The latter enables you to write your own Java-based tool to deal with such files in a convenient way.
 [More here](https://github.com/pgdurand/BeeDeeM/wiki/Explore-annotated-BLAST-results).

+## List annotated banks

+Use the [info](/utility/list-banks.md) tool to list banks that contains annotations.